KonstantinZavertkin/SimpleSDLGames/README.md

+SimpleSDLGames
+==================================

 The purpose of this project is learning C++ and SDL2 library.
-Minesweeper, Tetris and Snake is currently available.
+Minesweeper, Tetris and Snake are currently available.

-==================================
 ## Installation instructions
 Requirements:
  - CMake 3.8 or newer